 - Arriving at an answer

-Other important COMPASS test tips to find an answer are to arrive at the answer first in your mind and to eliminate answer choices that are wrong.
+Other important tip to find the correct choice is to arrive at the answer first in your mind and then eliminate the answer choices that are wrong.
 Both methods are equally effective.
 The first one is to think of the answer without even looking at the answer choices.
 This is the top down approach.
-The other approach, when you are not comfortable in answering using the top down approach is to use the bottom up approach of looking at the answer choices and eliminating the ones that are wrong.
+The other approach is to use the bottom up approach of looking at the answer choices and eliminating the ones that are wrong.
 Chances are, you might be able to eliminate three choices out of four, and the remaining answer choice is the correct answer.

 - Tip for e-Write

 If you are taking the e-Write section, use the approach of plan, design and build.
 It is helpful to first write the specific points you plan to make, then start with an introduction and end with a conclusion.
 A good approach is to first introduce what you are about to write, then writing it, and then conclude by reiterating what you have written.

 There are resources available on the internet that provide many tips to prepare for this examination.
 The best place is the official site available at http://www.act.org/compass/student/tips.html